ussnik209/-photo_editor/docs/SRS.md

 People who want to somehow change their photos for some reason, for example, crop them to remove the extra details in the frame.

 ###  2.3 Assumptions and Dependencies
-Without camera connection some features of the app won't be available.
-The app uses camera to make photos and then edit them.
+You should have some photos on your computer yo use the app.

 ##  3 System Requirements
-To run "PhotoEditor" on your device Android 4.1.2 or higher is required.
+To run "PhotoEditor" on your Windows 7 or higher is required.

 ###  3.1 Functional Requirements
 The app will: